freeCodeCamp/chinese/chinese/articles/why-learning-to-code-is-hard-and-how-to-make-it-easier.md

 Since you don't understand the core concepts, you will struggle to actually build projects on your own.‌‌

-You might even give up…‌‌
+You might even give up……‌‌

 For example, let's look at the following code: